-The goal of the River to Sea Transportation Planning Organization Limited English Proficiency (LEP) Access Plan is to ensure that the TPO recognizes the needs of limited English proficient (LEP) members of the community and implements a plan to communicate effectively and ensure reasonable access to our processes, information and decision-making.
-The River to Sea TPO has identified the following documents for translation into Spanish language format: Walk and Ride Bicycle & Pedestrian Safety Video; 2035 Long Range Transportation Survey; the Tell the TPO Survey; and providing Spanish, as well as other language formats, on the TPO's website.
-In addition, the River to Sea TPO has previously participated in the annual Univision Telefutura
+The goal of the River to Sea Transportation Planning Organizatio POn Limited English Proficiency (LEP) Access Plan is to ensure that the TPO recognizes the needs of limited English proficient (LEP) members of the community and implements a plan to communicate effectively and ensure reasonable access to our processes, information and decision-making.
+The River to Sea TPO has identified the following documents for translation into Spanish language format: Walk and Ride Bicycle & Pedestrian Safety Video; the Tell the TPO Survey; the Connect 2045 Survey; and providing Spanish, as well as other language formats, on the TPO's website.